crised/electrical/README2.md

 ---------------

-To bring reality into digital world, we use 3 different types of data acquisition equipment, we use Advantech [ADAM 4000][1] series.
+To bring reality into digital world, we use 3 different types of *daqs* (data acquisition equipment), we use Advantech [ADAM 4000][1] series.
 A supermarket should have one of each kind, but it's not fixed.
 Each meter should have it's own DB table.